ranv1r/bill-split/README.md

 # bill-split
-Quick way to split bills
+Quick way to split bills in a tablular form